3 Days Playing Mermaids in Mallorca

 Unfortunately, May 2023 was not the best time to travel to Mallorca and the chilly weather prohibited the carefree beach days we had envisioned for ourselves on the island.
 That being said, weather is always a travel factor completely out of your control, and the fact that we were able to have an incredible trip even without enjoying the jaw-droppingly beautiful beaches around the coast speaks to the many merits of Mallorca.
 This also means you’ll likely enjoy Mallorca even if you’re not a fan of lounging on the beach all day!

 As one of the three Balearic Islands, it’s difficult for me to count this visit as my first trip to Spain, even though Mallorca is technically part of the country!
-With some shared cultural relics like the delicious tradition of preparing paella, much of what we saw and heard from locals is that Mallorca retains a hodgepodge of characteristics from the various ruling bodies that occupied the island throughout its history.
-This is evident in the longstanding landmarks with architectural additions spanning centuries, the ongoing clash between speakers of the island’s two official languages, and the local pride for delicacies which are uniquely Mallorcan.
+With some shared cultural relics like the delicious tradition of preparing paella, much of what we saw and heard from locals is that Mallorca retains a hodgepodge of characteristics from the various ruling bodies which occupied the island throughout its history.
+This is evident in longstanding landmarks with architectural additions spanning centuries, the ongoing clash between speakers of the island’s two official languages, and the local pride for delicacies which are uniquely Mallorcan.

-Even the natural topography of the land reflects the surprising amount of diversity contained on this relatively small floating rock — wooded hills and caves reflect the prehistoric period in the interior, fertile plains contrast with alpine peaks protruding from the west, and a mild climate makes every day spent on the long sandy beaches and spacious bays serene.
+Even the natural topography of the land reflects the surprising amount of diversity contained on this relatively small floating rock — wooded hills and caves reflect the prehistoric period in the interior, fertile plains contrast with alpine peaks protruding from the west, and a mild climate makes every day spent on the long sandy beaches and out in the spacious bays serene.

 Mallorca is the ultimate island destination if you’re seeking rest and relaxation on the Mediterranean with the added delight of a completely new culture to experience.
-A quick flight over from the mainland, it fits perfectly into a Spanish tour if you’re already planning to hit Madrid or Barcelona on the way!
+A quick flight over from the mainland, it fits perfectly into a Spanish tour if you’re already planning to hit Madrid or Barcelona along the way!

 Previous